Thresholding

 More practice with simple thresholding (20 min) (continued)

-Next, create a mask to turn the pixels above the threshold
+Next, create a mask to turn the pixels below the threshold

 t